zstart820/KernelSU_Oneplus_martini_Guide/README.md

 ## Instructions
 ### 1.How to Install
+- 0.Download and install [KernelSU Manager](https://github.com/tiann/KernelSU/actions/workflows/build-manager.yml).Install branches other than `main` is not recommended, because they may not work properly.
 - 1.Extract Oneplus-9RT-*.zip
 - 2.Download [platform-tools](https://developer.android.com/studio/releases/platform-tools) (Don't install from Ubuntu20.04 source.)
 - 3.Reboot to fastbootd mode(not bootloader),flash "vendor_dlkm.img"(If exist.)